SandraT22/CapstoneProject/README.md

 *_2:25: Continued with tutorial.
 Marker is no longer displaying and the inputs for location and destination are not displaying.
 Continue with tutorial and will try to debug at the end._
 *_3:45: Break_
 *_4:00: Continue tutorial_
+*_4:29 - 5:10pm: Finished tutorial, but the origin and destination inputs are still not displaying.
+Found the github repo and will comb through it to see if I made any mistakes.
+Found a few missing UI things.
+It's displaying now._